-In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606), which will supersede the revenue recognition requirements in FASB Accounting Standards Codification ("ASC") Topic 605 - Revenue Recognition.
+In May 2014, the FASB issued Accounting Standard Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606), which will supersede the revenue recognition requirements in FASB ASC Topic 605 - Revenue Recognition.
 The guidance in ASU 2014-09 clarifies the principles for recognizing revenue and improves financial reporting by creating a common revenue standard for U.S. GAAP and International Financial Reporting Standards.
-ASU 2014-09 is effective for interim and annual reporting periods beginning after December 15, 2016.
-However, the FASB, in its April 1, 2015 meeting, proposed to defer the effective date of the ASU 2014-09 by one year.
-Based on the proposed decision, public entities could elect to defer implementation of ASU 2014-09 to interim and annual periods beginning after December 15, 2017.
-Additionally, the FASB decided to permit early adoption of the standard but not before the original effective date, i.e. annual periods beginning after December 15, 2016.
-The FASB expects to issue an accounting standard update during the second quarter of 2015.
+The FASB, in its July 9, 2015 meeting, voted to defer the effective date of the ASU 2014-09 by one year.
+Public entities can now elect to defer implementation of ASU 2014-09 to interim and annual periods beginning after December 15, 2017.
+Additionally, the FASB voted to permit early adoption of the standard but not before the original effective date, i.e. annual periods beginning after December 15, 2016.
+The FASB expects to issue an accounting standard update during the third quarter of 2015.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 We are in the process of evaluating the impact that ASU 2014-09 will have on our consolidated financial statements and associated disclosures, and have not yet selected a transition method.

 In April 2015, the FASB issued ASU 2015-03, Interest - Imputation of Interest (Subtopic 835-30) to simplify the presentation of debt issuance costs.
-The amendments in this update require that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying value of that debt liability.
-ASU 2015-03 is effective for interim and annual periods beginning after December 15, 2015 on a retrospective basis.
-Early adoption is permitted and we plan to adopt the amendments in the update in the fourth quarter of 2015.
-The adoption of the ASU 2015-03 would have had an effect of a reduction in other assets and long-term debt, net of current portion of \$142.9 million and \$137.8 million as of December 31, 2014 and March 31, 2015, respectively.
+The amendments in this update require that debt issuance costs related to a recognized debt liability are presented in the balance sheet as a direct deduction from the carrying value of that debt liability.
+ASU 2015-03 is effective for interim and annual periods beginning after December 15, 2015 on a retrospective basis with early adoption allowed.
+We plan to adopt the amendments in the fourth quarter of 2015.
+The adoption of the ASU 2015-03 would have had an effect of a reduction in other assets and long-term debt, net of current portion of \$142.9 million and \$132.6 million as of December 31, 2014 and June 30, 2015, respectively.